-Sourdough bread are some times called wild bread or Levain bread.
+Sourdough bread is some times called wild bread or Levain bread.
 “I prefer to call it sourdough bread made with starter and levain”

 OBS.
-Sourfough bread is not like the natural Italian bread.
+Sourdough bread is not like natural Italian bread.
 The Italian bread is not sour as it is made with natural yeast cells only.

 I decided to learn how to make sourdough bread.
-I have done than mroe than 12 breads so far, some of them documented as posts under the cathegory taste, you find these by clicking on the option tast under the menu option above, Horus Eye.
-Or click here.
-I try in this main sourdough page to document what I have learned so far.
-I write in English so friends of mine who prefer to read in their own language, can do so with google translate.
+I have done 20 bread so far, some of them documented as posts under the category taste, you find these by clicking on the option taste under the menu option Horus Eye above or click here.
+I try on this main sourdough page to document what I have learned so far.
+I write in English so friends of mine who prefer to read in their own language can do so with google translate.

-- look at the videos several times, take notes
+- look at the video several times, take notes

 - History and Science